-Level 2 assets include the SERP (Supplemental Executive Retirement Plan) assets, commercial paper and investment grade corporate and government debt securities and other fixed income securities.
+Level 2 assets include the SERP (Supplemental Executive Retirement Plan) assets, commercial paper and investment grade corporate and U.S. government agency debt securities and other fixed income securities.
 Level 2 securities are valued using third-party pricing sources that apply applicable inputs and other relevant data in their models to estimate fair value.
-The fair value of the restricted marketable securities is recorded in Other Assets in the condensed consolidated balance sheets.
+The fair value of the restricted marketable securities is recorded in Other assets in the condensed consolidated balance sheets.